AgroOmni: A Large-Scale Multi-view Agricultural Dataset for Cross-Scale Multimodal Reasoning: AgroOmni

-\textbf{Data Pre-processing.} We adopt and extend the rigorous data processing pipeline established in AgroMind~\cite{li2025agromind}, implementing customized protocol to handle the heterogeneity of our data sources.
+\textbf{Data Pre-processing.} We adopt and extend the rigorous data processing pipeline established in AgroMind~\cite{agromind}, implementing customized protocol to handle the heterogeneity of our data sources.
 This protocol involves multi-stage cleaning, including manual screening to remove defective samples and content-aware format conversion.
 We further apply randomized parcel-boundary cropping to generate multi-scale samples, simulating diverse spatial query variations.
 All original image resolutions are preserved to maintain data fidelity.
-Detailed collection procedures and standardized preprocessing protocols are documented in \cref{suppl:dataset}.
+Detailed collection procedures and standardized preprocessing protocols are documented in Appendix~\ref{suppl::preprocessing} and~\ref{suppl::detail data}.

-\textbf{Question Generation.} As depicted in Fig.~\ref{fig:data_pipeline}, we utilize a Dual-Track generation method to transform hierarchical annotations into instruction-tuning data. \textbf{Rule-based Generation} employs deterministic templates based on JSON metadata for spatial and numerical tasks, effectively eliminating geometric hallucinations. \textbf{Evidence-based Logic Synthesis} for complex reasoning tasks adopts a "reverse-engineering" approach, translating raw labels into dynamic reasoning chains.
-Further details are provided in \cref{suppl:dataset}.
+\textbf{Question Generation.} As depicted in Fig.~\ref{fig:data_pipeline}, we utilize a Dual-Track generation method to transform hierarchical annotations into instruction-tuning data. \textbf{Rule-based Generation} focuses on tasks demanding rigorous numerical and positional accuracy by employing a deterministic template filling strategy.
+We utilize extracted JSON metadata and segmentation masks to directly map precise polygon coordinates or geographical attributes into parameterized queries.
+This strict reliance on absolute ground truth effectively eliminates the numerical and spatial hallucinations frequently exhibited by current vision-language models. \textbf{Evidence-based Logic Synthesis} for complex reasoning tasks adopts a ``reverse-engineering'' approach, translating raw labels into dynamic reasoning chains.
+By requiring the model to explicitly identify visual evidence before deriving a final conclusion, this strategy successfully balances semantic richness with factual accuracy while mitigating risks associated with open-ended generation.
+Further details are provided in Appendix~\ref{suppl::Question Generation}.

+\textbf{Quality Control.} To guarantee the integrity of the instruction-tuning corpus, we employ a straightforward quality screening process (as illustrated in Fig.~\ref{fig:data_pipeline}).
+During the generation phase, we iteratively filter and regenerate QA pairs that exhibit broken formats, unparsable syntax, or incomplete choices.
+We also conduct basic spatial and semantic checks, discarding samples where bounding boxes clearly mismatch the visual content or agronomic terms deviate from the source metadata.
+Beyond basic data cleaning, we prioritize benchmark decontamination to prevent data leakage.
+By systematically cross-checking filenames and metadata, we exclude any images present in the AgroMind evaluation set, ensuring a strict zero-overlap boundary between our training corpus and the downstream benchmark.

-\subsection{Dataset Statistics and Analysis}
+\section{Dataset Statistics and Analysis}

 AgroOmni is structured with a balance between expansive coverage and cognitive depth.
 As visualized in Fig.~\ref{fig:data_statistics}, the dataset's characteristics are three-fold: